The WiLD Norway Summer Summit 2026 has now concluded.

 Member & Academic

-The WiLD Norway Summer Summit 2026 is a ticketed event.
-We expect limited capacity and encourage early registration to secure your spot.
+The WiLD Norway Summer Summit 2026 was a ticketed event.

 *Academic tickets require valid proof of academic status.

-*Invoices are issued approx. 2 weeks before the event & must be paid prior to attendance.
+*Invoices were issued approx. 2 weeks before the event and must be paid prior to attendance.
 Tickets are non-refundable.

 Event & Cancellation Terms:

-Cancellations must be made lastest 2 weeks before the event to avoid fees.
+Cancellation Policy: Cancellations must be made latest 2 weeks before the event to avoid fees.
 All those who do not attend without cancelling by the deadline will be charged a 350 NOK no-show fee.